MLDERES/ISYS58603/assignments/Group Assignment 3 - Creating the API.md

 * Use the same HTTP verbs for the same kinds of operations (e.g. use GET for all of your queries, use POST for all of your inserts, use PUT for all of your updates, use DELETE for all of your deletes)

 ### Testing the API
 While not required for this assignment, it is strongly recommended that you use a tool like [Postman](https://www.postman.com/) to test your API.
 This will allow you to test the API without having to write a client for it.
 You can also use the browser to test the API, but it is not as flexible as Postman.
+(When I say not required, I mean that testing with Postman is not required.
+Testing is required, but you can use whatever tool you want to test it.)

 ## Instructions
 Rather than give an explicit list of instructions here.
 A general outline of activities is listed which you may execute in whatever order makes sense.